Gain compression: Overview

 Power transfer curve for an ideal amplifier (green) with a linear gain of 3 and a real amplifier (red) whose gain gets more compressed as the input increases.
 At 2 Watts input, the ideal amplifier outputs 6 Watts while the real amplifier outputs ~5 Watts (a gain compression of 0.79 dB).
 Its OP1dB is just above 2 Watts.

 When operating an amplifier beyond its linear range, gain compression will occur due to nonlinear circuit characteristics.
-The output of large amplitude inputs will be less than expected than using the small signals gain of the amplifier, such that an increase in input will not be matched by a proportional increase in output.
+The output of large-amplitude inputs will be less than expected when using the small signal gain of the amplifier, such that an increase in input will not be matched by a proportional increase in output.
 Gain compression is the difference between the ideal linear power transfer curve and the real circuit's power transfer curve.

 An important gain compression parameter is the OP1dB, which is the power input that results in a 1 dB compression of the output power (OP), corresponding to a gain ratio of 10^{-1/10} = 79.4%.

 Harmonic distortion results from nonlinear transfer curves.
 And once an amplifier's maximum amplitude is reached, signals will be clipped, resulting in even stronger harmonic distortion.

 Nonlinearity may be caused by heat due to power dissipation.
 Also, a transistor's operating point may move with temperature.